alexrudy/postalicious/readme.txt

 * Improved handling of character encodings.
 * Switched from directly using cURL of file_get_contents to using the MagpieRSS version included in WordPress which uses Snoopy to fetch the RSS feeds.
 * Improved the handling of tags, many tag-related bugs were solved.
-* Added some safety checks to prevent function redeclaring if the plugin was loaded twice and to prevent Potalicious from starting an update while an update is already in progress.
+* Added some safety checks to prevent function redeclaring if the plugin was loaded twice and to prevent Postalicious from starting an update while an update is already in progress.
 * Note: Although I did some extensive bug testing to try to find as many bugs as possible, it's likely that a few bugs still persist which is why I decided to release this version as 2.0 release candidate 1.
 Please let me know if you find any bugs with this version of Postalicious.

 == About the rss.php file ==